qddjs/qdd/README.md

 * `onlycache` (boolean): Do not install in `node_modules`, and only use the disk cache.

+## Experimental Features

+Alongside `qdd`, `qdd-node` is also installed.
+This will run your application just as `node` would, except the loader will also check qdd's cache directory.
+All node options are supported.
+This works nicely with `qdd --onlycache`, which skips installing into `node_modules`.
+To specify the cache directory for `qdd-node`, set the `QDD_CACHE` environment variable to absolute path for the cache directory.

+Since this is an experimental feature, the following limitations apply:

+* `qdd-node` must be run in the same directory as `package-lock.json`.
+* EcmaScript Module loading is not working.

+Planned additions:

+* Have `qdd-node` automatically install modules as required.

 ## Benchmarks

 You can run the benchmarks with `npm run bench`.
 This will run both `npm ci` and